Dapo-Obembe/positivus/README.md

 - Compile TailwindCSS with all classes available for development
 - Watch for changes in your PHP, JS, and CSS files
+- Watch for your svg icons at src/icons/ and bundle to dist/icons/sprite.svg

 ### Production Build